msladecek/inspector-tui/README.md

 ## Acknowledgements

 Inspired by the inspector tool that ships with [`cider`](https://cider.mx/) (emacs plugin).
-I wanted a basic, editor agnostic tool which replicates some of its functionality.
+I wanted a basic, editor-agnostic tool which replicates some of its functionality.

 ## Alternatives